 We find ourselves living a stagnant life when we are afraid to rebel against other’s expectations.Midlife Is Magical

 When we refuse to make changes out of fear of consequences, we stagnate.
 Humans are designed to expand and increase our knowledge base, including self-knowledge.
 Living in stagnation is often the result of ignoring our longings and desires, rejecting the guidance of our emotions.

-To Stop Living in Stagnation You Might Need Support
+To Stop Living in Stagnation, You Might Need Support

 While choosing to change at any time is possible, it might take some strategy and help.
 Make sure you work with a life coach, a financial planner, or a medical professional if you need structure in those areas.

-Quitting a job, ending a marriage, or starting an aggressive work out plan might be the solution, but you should take the time to invest in a supportive framework for best long-term results.
+Quitting a job, ending a marriage, or starting an aggressive workout plan might be the solution, but you should take the time to invest in a supportive framework for best long-term results.

-Spend time seeking clarity, allow yourself to be authentic and honest about what needs to be changed.
+Spend time seeking clarity, and allow yourself to be authentic and honest about what needs to be changed.

 Once you have determined your goals, be cautious about who you share them with.
 Those closest to us can be triggered when we share our self-reflections.
 They might become emotionally threatened by our desire for change.
-If you are considering a major life change, arrange for guidance from a qualified professional.
+If you are considering a significant life change, arrange for guidance from a qualified professional.

 Melane Ann is a writer, blogger, and life coach.
 In 2020, she turned her experience in midlife divorce and creating a new life for herself into midlifeismagical.
 With a master's in Marriage and Family Therapy, Melane focuses on helping women over 50 navigate their relationships and commit to healthy aging.
 She and her new husband share 7 children between them.
 Melane jokes that she has a black belt in blended families!
 In addition to her writing, Melane works virtually with her coaching clients from her home office.